Bone, Joint and Muscle Conditions

 Tarsal coalition belongs to the category of flatfoot called rigid flatfoot.
 The feet of children with tarsal coalition look the same as the feet of children with other forms of flatfoot.
-Their feet angle outward from the leg and they do not have an arch in the middle.
-But feet with a tarsal coalition are stiff, not flexible like some other forms of flatfoot.
+Their feet angle outward from the leg, and they do not have an arch in the middle.
+But feet with a tarsal coalition are stiff, not flexible, like some other forms of flatfoot.

+Tarsal coalition is an inherited (genetic) condition.
+Parents with tarsal coalition can pass it on to their children.
+It is not associated with any other medical problems.
 Unlike with other forms of flatfoot, babies are not born with a tarsal coalition.
 Instead, their feet flatten out as they get older, usually between the ages of 8 and 16.

-About half of cases involve the first set of bones and about half involve the second set.
+Each of the tarsal bones has a name.
+The most common sites for a tarsal coalition are between the calcaneus and navicular bones and between the talus and calcaneus bones.
+About half of cases involve the first set of bones, and about half involve the second set.
 In some cases, both sets of the bones are joined together in the same foot.

 Tarsal Coalition at Seattle Children’s